rheradio/Kconfig2logic/README.md

 # Kconfig2logic: A Kconfig-to-Propositional Logic Translation

-**Software artifact accompanying the paper "Validating Variability Modeling Translations to Logic Applied to Kconfig" submitted to the Empirical Software Engineering journal**
+**Software artifact accompanying the paper "A Validating Approach to Translating Kconfig-Based Systems to Propositional Logic" submitted to the Empirical Software Engineering journal**

 The artifact has been tested on Linux and macOS.